minerllabs/baselines/general/chainerrl/README.md

 ## Action space settings

-In BC/GAIL, it contains 3 options: `discrete`, `continuous`, and `multi-dimensional-softmax`.
+BC and GAIL have 3 options: `discrete`, `continuous`, and `multi-dimensional-softmax` for the action space.
-These settings represent one discrete action, a set of continuous actions, and a set of discrete actions respectively.
+These options represent one discrete action, a set of continuous actions, and a set of discrete actions respectively.
-In `discrete` and `multi-dimensional-softmax` settings, it utilize the following action space conversion.
+We employed the following action space conversion for each setting:

 ### Action space conversion

-Both agents utilizes the following camera discretization.
+Since ranges of yaw, pitch `[-180, 180]` are quite large especially for GAIL, we limited them to `[-10, 10]` respectively.
-BC also converted overall action sets to a discrete action space.
+BC uses `discrete` setting, which also converts overall action sets to a discrete action space.
-It is basically same as those of RL agents, except that it has more candidates of camera actions.
+It is basically same as those of RL agents, except that it has more candidates of camera actions (**camera discretization**).
 (For more information, see the **Discretization to a discrete action space** section below.)

 #### Camera discretization

-Since ranges of yaw, pitch `[-180, 180]` are quite large especially for GAIL, we limited it to `[-10, 10]` respectively.
+In addition to camera range limitation, `discrete` and `multi-dimensional-softmax` settings uses the camera discretization.
-Also, we converted this continuous range to equally spaced discrete actions.
+We converted this continuous range to equally spaced discrete actions.

 - In these experiments, we modified to 7 discrete actions. (i.e., `-10`, `-6.66`, `-3.33`, `0`, `3.33`, `6.66`, and `10`).